Mental Health & Wellness Resources

 For those that are seeking alternatives, the following online therapy options are available:

 The above list is not a comprehensive list of providers in Orange County and is not a formal referral from FVSD.
 Please use discretion in selecting a mental health provider.
-Click here for additional community support and resources.
+Click on the link for additional community support and resources.

 - Fountain Valley Police Department: 714-593-4485 (non-emergency line)